Virtualization-projects/ui-for-docker-wiki/UI-for-Docker-with-TLS-encryption-and-client-authentication.md

 First, be sure your personal Docker client certificate (sometimes located in `~/.docker/cert.pem`) has been imported into your browser's certificate database.
 For Mac users on Chrome or Safari, you should import the certificate into your Mac's Keychain - this can be done by opening the .pem file with Keychain Access or with the command `security import ~/.docker/cert.pem -k ~/Library/Keychains/login.keychain`.
 For Firefox users, certificates can be managed in Preferences > Advanced > Certificates > View Certificates.
 Select the "Your Certificates" tab and click the "Import..." button. **Important:** Be sure that both your certificate and private key get imported!

-Next, issue a certificate from your Docker host's CA to be used by DockerUI's Apache server.
-This certificate will be used both to encrypt traffic between the client and DockerUI, as well as to encrypt and authenticate traffic proxied to the Docker host.
-Following this, you should have three files: `ca.pem` with the CA's certificate, `cert.pem` with the certificate for DockerUI, and `key.pem` with the private key corresponding to DockerUI's certificate.
+Next, issue a certificate from your Docker host's CA to be used by UI for Docker's Apache server.
+This certificate will be used both to encrypt traffic between the client and UI for Docker, as well as to encrypt and authenticate traffic proxied to the Docker host.
+Following this, you should have three files: `ca.pem` with the CA's certificate, `cert.pem` with the certificate for UI for Docker, and `key.pem` with the private key corresponding to UI for Docker's certificate.
 Create a fourth file named `cert_and_key.pem` that has `cert.pem` concatenated with `key.pem` - this will be used by Apache later on.

 ## Apache setup